json-schema-org/vocab-database/database.md

 ### Proposal

-The existing `'type'` schema keyword remains as is.
-Existing validators continue to work as is.
-A new keyword/attribute `'sqlType'` is being added.
-It is supported by in-database validators that the vendors create for their product (understanding their byte representation for a given type).
+The existing `'type'` schema keyword remains as is so that existing (third part) validators continue to work as is.
+A new keyword/attribute `'sqlType'` is being added and supported by in-database (vendor specific) validators.
 The valid values for the `'sqlType'` keyword are the type names as defined in the SQL standard (e.g. `DATE`, `DOUBLE`, `TIMESTAM`P).
 Vendors can also add custom type names that only apply for their products.

-Note: instead of `'sqlType'` we discussed to call it `'extendedType'` but as the values are SQL type names we favored  'sqlType'
+Note: For extended types in-database validators will work on a binary representation of a standard type that is likely different from other vendors implementation of the same type (Postgres TIMESTAMP has a different bit representation than Oracle's TIMESTAMP) but this difference is not relevant as in-database validators are product specific.
+Cross product interoperability is achived by using common type names - not byte representation!

-It is very important to understand that each 'sqlType' value corresponds to exactly one `'type'` value!
-The correspondence becomes clear by the fact that every binary JSON representation (e.g. `BSON`, `OSON`, `JsonB`) can be converted/serialized/stringify'd to a textual representation.
-For example, a binary `DATE` value would become a JSON string (in `ISO 8601` format).
-The standard SQL operator `JSON_Serialize()` performs the conversion to textual JSON.
+Each 'sqlType' value corresponds to exactly one `'type'` value because every binary JSON representation (e.g. `BSON`, `OSON`, `JsonB`) can be serialized (stringify'd) to a textual JSON representation that uses the standard JSON type system.
+As JSON has no syntax to expresse DATEs or TIMESTAMPs, a binary `DATE` value would become a JSON string (in `ISO 8601` format).
+The ISO standard SQL operator `JSON_Serialize()` performs the conversion to textual JSON.
+Incompatible 'sqlType' and 'type' combinations (e.g. TIMESTAMP and Boolean) can we detected at schema compilation time and raised as an error.

-This 'type duality' allows us to perform validation with external validators (outside the database) as well as internal validators (inside the database) using the same schema!
-The external validator uses the 'type' and 'format' attributes whereas the internal validator uses the `'sqlType'` attribute.
-Compilation of the JSON schema needs to make sure that a compatible combination of `'sqlType'` and `'type'` is used (`DATE` cannot be matched to `BOOLEAN`).
+Therefore, there is a 'type duality' of 'type' and 'sqlType' values.
+A JSON schema document can contain both at the same time which allows to perform validation with external validators (outside the database) as well as in-database validators using the same schema.
+The external validator uses the 'type' and 'format' attributes whereas the internal validator prefers the `'sqlType'` attribute if present.
+If no `'sqlType'` attribute is present then the in-database validators fallsback on the 'type' and 'format' attributes and performs exactly like the external validator.

 Examples:
 ```